What is ChiLL?

 What do We Do?

-Our seminar seeks to go beyond the usual “Making of a Will” and whether to be “Cremated or Buried” and introduces the subjects of:
+We go beyond the familiar “making a will” and whether to be “cremated or buried” and introduce the subjects of:

 • Enduring Power of Attorney and Enduring Guardianship